There is no mistaking the fact that Jordan is a Kingdom steeped in history and culture.

 Umm El Jimal is considered an Arabian Oasis for the desert caravans.
-It is eighty six kilometers away from the capital, Amman, and it is well known as "the Black Oasis", as it contains a large number of black volcanic rocks.
+It is 86km away from the capital, Amman, and it is well known as "the Black Oasis", as it contains a large number of black volcanic rocks.
 History of this city goes back to the Romanian Byzantine Age.

 The trip south from Amman along the 5,000-year-old Kings Highway is one of the most memorable journeys in the Holy Land, passing through a string of ancient sites.
 The first city to encounter is Madaba, "the City of Mosaics."
 The city, best known for its spectacular Byzantine and Umayyad mosaics, is home to the famous 6th century mosaic map of Jerusalem and the Holy Land.
 With two million pieces of colored stone, the map depicts hills and valleys, villages and towns as far as the Nile Delta.
 Other mosaic masterpieces found in the Church of the Virgin and the Apostles and the Archaeological Museum, depict a rampant profusion of flowers and plants, birds and fish, animals and exotic beasts, as well as scenes from mythology and everyday pursuits of hunting, fishing and farming.